Written by: Alexandra Uta // Last Updated:

 The Crystal Quest is best for people on well water containing iron (12 ppm), sulfur, and manganese as well as chemicals.

-In our opinion, in 2023, the best water filter for well water with iron that works with filter cartridges is the Home Master HMF3SdgFeC 3-Stage.
-The water should be chlorine-free, though.
-If that’s the case, the HMF3SdgFeC will not only take care of iron, it’ll also trap manganese, hydrogen sulfide, sediment – good for your appliances – , all kinds of potentially harmful chemicals as well as some microorganisms, and overall bad water taste and odor.
+In our opinion, in 2024, the best cartridge-based filter for well water with iron is the Home Master HMF3SdgFeC 3-Stage.
+It will not only take care of iron, it’ll also trap manganese, hydrogen sulfide, sediment (good for your appliances), all kinds of potentially harmful organic chemicals as well as some microorganisms, and overall bad water taste and odor.

 The SpringWell SS water softener can handle up to 3 ppm of iron (ferrous), up to 1 ppm of manganese, and 1 ppm hydrogen sulfide.
 The system is available in three different sizes, for homes with 1-3 bathrooms, 4-6 bathrooms, or 7+ bathrooms.